Get a free consultation

 Alexander Graham Bell

-What to do instead: Plan a presentation using a story, a script and a plan
+What to do instead: Plan you presentation using a story, a script and a plan

 The process for preparing a presentation should be more like that of movie making.
 When you make a movie you only start filming at the end of the planning process.
-Before filming you have a story, a script and a plan.
-It should be the same when you plan a presentation.
+Before filming you must have a story, a script and a plan.
+It should be the same when planning a presentation.

 “There are three things that are important for a film.
 Number one is story, number two is story, number three is story.
 Good actors can save a bad script and make it bearable, but good actors can’t make a bad script good – they can just make it bearable.”